PRPO: Paragraph-level Policy Optimization for Vision-Language Deepfake Detection: Experiment

 \subsection{Explanation Quality Evaluation}

-Table~\ref{tab:gpt4o_mini_results} presents the explanation quality scores assigned by GPT-4o across five key criteria, drawing inspiration from the evaluation methodologies of~\cite{foteinopoulou2025hitchhikers} and~\cite{xu2025fakeshield}.
+Table~\ref{tab:gpt4o_mini_results} presents the explanation quality scores assigned by GPT-4o across five key criteria.
 For each criterion, GPT-4o rates the explanations on a scale from 1 to 5: (i) \textbf{Classification Accuracy and Consistency (CAC)}: correctly classifying the image as real or fake while remaining consistent with the ground truth; (ii) \textbf{Evidence Grounding and Image Alignment (EGIA)}: citing visual artifacts that are actually present in the image and avoiding hallucinations; (iii) \textbf{Reasoning Quality (RQ)}: providing step-by-step explanations free of contradictions or irrelevant details; (iv) \textbf{Confidence Calibration (CC)}: expressing confidence at a level appropriate to the evidence, without overstating or understating certainty; and (v) \textbf{Clarity and Usefulness (CU)}: producing clear, well-structured, and interpretable explanations that are useful for human investigators.
-The detailed prompt is shown in Figure~\ref{fig:evaluation_prompt} in the Appendix.
+The detailed prompt is shown in Appendix~\ref{appendix:prompt_data_generation}.
 We compare our method against several MLLM baselines.
 Our fine-tuned DX-LLaVA model achieves an overall score of 4.02, outperforming most baselines except Gemini-2.5 (4.20).
 With PRPO, the score rises substantially to 4.55/5.0, surpassing all baselines by a notable margin.
 PRPO shows particular strength in CAC and EGIA, highlighting its ability to align reasoning with image features and maintain consistency in prediction, thereby improving deepfake detection accuracy and producing high-quality, reliable explanations.
+We also conduct a human-evaluation study which shows similar performance, as detailed in Appendix~\ref{appendix:human_evaluation}.